mismayil/foundations/README.md

 # lemniscate
-All algorithms in one package
+All algorithms in one package (IN DEVELOPMENT)